narwhalacademy/zebra-crossing/README.md

   - Block on social media: Maximizes peace of mind as the harasser won't be able to see your posts.
 But they will notice and see it as a sign of escalation.
   - Go public: Can be dangerous, but sometimes shaming them publicly or rallying people to your support will make them go away.
 - For Twitter users:
-  - Ask around in your communities for shared [block lists](https://help.twitter.com/en/using-twitter/advanced-twitter-block-options) of known offenders.
+  - Block previously-identified offenders using [Block Together](https://theblockbot.com/) — ask around in your communities for shared block lists.
   - Block troll bots using [Bot Sentinel](https://botsentinel.com).
-  - Reduce dogpiling by blocking all followers of a certain profile using [Twitter Block Chain](https://github.com/satsukitv/twitter-block-chain).
+  - Reduce dogpiling by blocking all followers of a certain profile using [Red Block](https://github.com/gaeulbyul/RedBlock) or [Twitter Block Chain](https://github.com/satsukitv/twitter-block-chain) (only available on Chrome).
-  - See what lists you've been added to by going to Profile → Lists → ··· → Lists you're on.
+  - See what lists you've been added to by going to `Profile → Lists → ··· → Lists` you're on.
 If you see a suspicious list or list owner, tap the three dots on the top right to report the list and leave the list by blocking the creator.

 #### Notify other parties